-On the bilateral level we have witnessed the insertion of clauses on counterterrorism cooperation in agreements with non-member states.
-These clauses are modelled on the Standard Counter-Terrorism clause agreed by Coreper (Council of the European Union, 2004a)27.
+On the bilateral level we have witnessed the insertion of clauses on counter-terrorism cooperation in agreements with non member states.
+These clauses are modelled on the Standard Counter Terrorism clause agreed by Coreper.
 The clause reiterates the commitment of the parties to intensify their fight against terrorism.
 Moreover, the clauses acknowledge that the UN documents should serve as a reference point in the fight against terrorism.
-In addition the clauses contain a commitment by the states to enhance the exchange of information on terrorist groups and the exchange of views on the means and methods used to fight terrorism28.
-The list of countries with which the EU has sought to include a counter-terrorism clause, has not been made public to date.
-A counter-terrorism clause has been inserted in the Association Agreement concluded with Algeria, and in an exchange of letters on the fight of terrorism with Lebanon29.
-Moreover, all ENP Action Plans contain an action on enhancing the fight against terrorism.
+In addition the clauses contain a commitment by the states to enhance the exchange of information on terrorist groups and the exchange of views on the means and methods used to fight terrorism.28 The list of countries with which the EU has sought to include a counter terrorism clause, has not been made public to date.
+A counter terrorism clause has been inserted in the Association Agreement concluded with Algeria, and in an exchange of letters on the fight of terrorism with Lebanon.29 Moreover, all ENP Action Plans contain an action on enhancing the fight against terrorism.

-In exchange for enhanced political dialogue on terrorism, the EU offers to increase the exchange of information and the transfer of best practices with and to the Mediterranean countries.
+In exchange for enhanced political dialogue on terrorism the EU offers to increase the exchange of information and the transfer of best practices with and to the Mediterranean countries.
 In this regard the EU can offer the conclusion of cooperation agreements with the agencies and coordinating bodies, Europol and Eurojust.
 The ENP countries have explicitly voiced their interest in expanding these contacts with the EU .
-Europol can conclude strategic and operational agreements with non-member states based on the Council Decision of 27 March 2000 and the subsequent updates extending the range of countries to Moldova, Ukraine and Morocco (Council of the
+Europol can conclude strategic and operational agreements with non member states based on the Council Decision of 27 March 2000 and the subsequent updates extending the range of countries to Moldova, Ukraine and Morocco .
+The main difference between an operational and a strategic agreement relates to the exchange of personal date.
+Under a strategic agreement the exchange of personal data is not possible, whilst it can be done under the terms of the operational agreement .
+The only ENP country, with which the negotiations on a strategic agreement have been concluded, is Moldova.
+Most ENP partner countries have expressed their interest in negotiating operational agreements with Europol, but for this to happen a number of obstacles in the area of data protection need to be eliminated .